dakanji/RefindPlus/README-Dev.md

 - **"screensaver" Token:** The RefindPlus screensaver cycles through a set of colours as opposed to a single grey colour.
 - **"use_nvram" Token:** RefindPlus variables are written to the file system and not the motherboard's NVRAM unless explicitly set to do so by activating this configuration token.
 - **"log_level" Token:** Controls the native log format and an implementation of the upstream format.
-  * Only active on DEBUG builds.
-RELEASE builds remain optimised for day to day use.
+  * Only active on `DEBUG` and `NOOPT` builds while `RELEASE` builds remain optimised for day-to-day use.
   * Level 0 does not switch logging off but activates the native summary format.
   * Levels 1 and 2 output logs similar to the detailed upstream format.
     - Level 1 is broadly equivalent to Upstream Level 4 (Upstream Levels 1 to 3 were dispensed with)
-    - Level 2 is only exposed by setting the `REFIT_DEBUG` flag to `2` when compiling
+    - Level 2 is only exposed on `NOOPT` builds and outputs logs at a very detailed level
       * Automate by passing a non-zero integer as a second parameter to the RefindPlus build script
     - When Level 2 is not exposed, selected levels above `1` will be capped at LogLevel 1
     - When exposed, selected levels above `2` will be capped at LogLevel 2